cyberbotics/webots/docs/guide/tutorial-3-appearance.md

 1. Add an [ImageTexture](../reference/imagetexture.md) node to the `baseColorMap` field of the [PBRAppearance](../reference/pbrappearance.md) node.
 2. Add an item to the [ImageTexture](../reference/imagetexture.md)'s `url` field using the `Add` button.
 3. Then set the value of the newly added `url` item using the "Select" button.
-4. Follow the path "[WEBOTS\_HOME/projects/default/worlds/textures/red\_brick\_wall.jpg](https://github.com/cyberbotics/webots/tree/released/projects/default/worlds/textures/red_brick_wall.jpg)".
-Normally it should be "usr/local/webots/projects/default/worlds/textures/red\_brick\_wall.jpg".
+4. Follow the path "[WEBOTS\_HOME/projects/default/worlds/textures/red\_brick\_wall.jpg](https://github.com/cyberbotics/webots/tree/released/projects/default/worlds/textures/red_brick_wall.jpg)". `WEBOTS_HOME` is the location where you installated Webots.
+It is typically "/usr/local/webots/" on Linux, "/Applications/webots.app" on macOS and "C:\Program Files\Webots" or "C:\Users\<MyUsername>\AppData\Local\Programs\Webots" on Windows.

 The texture URLs must be defined either relative to the `worlds` directory of your project directory or relative to the default project directory [`WEBOTS_HOME/projects/default/worlds`](https://github.com/cyberbotics/webots/tree/released/projects/default/worlds).
 In the default project directory you will find textures that are available for every world.